The Holyoke Caledonian Pipe Band

 • Home

-• Media
+• GALLERY

 • Contact

-The pipe band made its first appearance in uninform in Holyoke's 1910 Fourth of July parade.
+The pipe band made its first appearance in uniform in Holyoke's 1910 Fourth of July parade.
 The uniforms, appropriately enough, were the Ramsay Tartan.
 This Tartan was worn until 1935 when it was replaced by the Gordon Tartan which was woven locally at the Livingston Worsted Mills in Holyoke.
 In 1962, the Holyoke Caledonian Pipe Band was completely re-outfitted in full Highland dress with kilts and plaids of the Royal Stewart Tartan.
 This continues to be the tartan worn by the present day pipe band.

 Throughout the years, the membership has been primarily comprised of individuals of Scottish descent.
 Current membership rosters continue to reflect a great predominance of Scots-Americans, although this is not a requirement for membership.
 The Holyoke Caledonian Pipe band cordially welcomes anyone living in western Massachusetts and beyond who has a genuine interest in piping and drumming.